Social Democratic Liberal Party

-The Social Democratic Liberal Party (SODELPA) is a Fijian political party.
+The Social Democratic Liberal Party, (SODELPA) also known as the Social Liberal Democratic Party, is a Fijian political party.
 The party was formed in January 2013 after the dissolution of the Soqosoqo Duavata ni Lewenivanua.

 History

 Party foundation

 In January 2013 Fiji's military regime promulgated new regulations governing the registration of political parties.
 Among the new provisions was a requirement that all political parties be named in English rather than Fijian.
 In order to retain its acronym, the Soqosoqo Duavata ni Lewenivanua (SDL) reformed as the Social Democratic Liberal Party.
 However, a subsequent amendment to the Political Parties Decree banned the use of the acronyms of former parties, forcing the party to change its acronym to 'SODELPA'.

 The party was temporarily led by Tupeni Baba, but in March 2013 it unanimously selected former SDL Cabinet Minister Ro Teimumu Kepa as its first permanent leader.

 The party applied for registration on 26 February 2013, and was registered on 3 May 2013.